-Migrating to HubSpot CMS: An SEO Walkthrough for New Users
+Migrating To HubSpot CMS: An SEO Walkthrough For New Users

 You also don’t have a centralized link building dashboard to see all of the links that your entire website has earned or lost over time.

-Professional Services for Migrations or Redesigns
+Professional Services For Migrations Or Redesigns

-Planning on migrating your site and don’t have time, team or know how to do it yourself?
+Planning on migrating your site and don’t have the time, team, or know-how to do it yourself?

-Here are are your two options:
+Here are your two options:

 HubSpot’s Migration Services

-HubSpot offers migration services for rebuilding your existing website page by page on the HubSpot CMS.
+HubSpot offers affordable migration services for rebuilding your existing website page-by-page on the HubSpot CMS.

-This is a good solution if you’re not a developer and are looking to keep the same look and feel like your existing site.
+This is a good solution if you’re not a developer and want to keep the same look and feel as your existing site.

-It can be an affordable option if you don’t have a large or complex website.
+This is an affordable option if you don’t have a large or complex website and want to get on to HubSpot CMS quickly.

 There are some limitations around what HubSpot will migrate as part of this project, but you can see the full specifics and pricing here if you are considering this option.